nfasano/movie_recsys/README.md

-# Enhancing Movie Recommendations with Collaborative Topic Modeling
+# Enhanced Movie Recommendations with Collaborative Topic Modeling

 Welcome to this GitHub repository explaining my journey into building an end-to-end movie recommender system.
 Inspired by the captivating influence of Tik-Tok's personalized feed and a strong desire to learn how industry recommender systems are designed, I am on a journey to learn the inner workings of cutting-edge recommendation systems.